 Matthews Int (MATW) Dividend Report

 Matthews International Corporation (MATW), a company with a legacy dating back to 1850, operates across three key segments: Memorialization, SGK Brand Solutions, and Industrial Technologies.
-With headquarters in Pittsburgh, it’s built a unique mix of traditional and evolving businesses, from cemetery memorials to battery technology and brand marketing services.
+With headquarters in Pittsburgh, it has built a unique mix of traditional and evolving businesses, from cemetery memorials to battery technology and brand marketing services.

 Recent Events